cckmwong-data/customer_segmentation/README.md

 ### Key Analytical Findings
 - **Revenue concentration is segment-driven:** **Discerning Independents** contribute the largest share of total annual premium driven by higher-income profiles and demand for higher-value insurance products, despite not being the largest segment by customer count.
 - **Retention drives profitability:** Customers with 10+ years tenure are consistently represented among high-CLV and top-premium customers.
 This highlights the importance of customer retention strategies in driving revenue and lifetime value.
-- **Young customers drive volume, not value:** Younger customers aged 18–30 (*Young Urban Starters*) appear in higher volume but contribute lower total premium, likely due to lower coverage, whereas mid-life customers aged 31–50 (*Discerning Independents*) contribute disproportionately to premium.
+- **Young customers drive volume, not value:** Younger customers aged 18–30 (*Young Urban Starters*) appear in higher volume but contribute lower total premium due to lower coverage
 - **Product performance varies by segment:** **Business** products generate the highest total premiums, led by *OfficeProtect* and *MotorShield*.
 - **Geography matters:** **London** generates the highest total annual premium, indicating a strong concentration of high-value customers.